trzy/Supermodel/Docs/README.txt

 Sections determine whether settings are applied globally, to all games, or to specific games.
 Game-specific settings will override global settings and can be used to tune Supermodel on a game-by-game basis.
-Global settings should be placed in the 'Global' section and game-specific settings in sections named after the ROM sets.
+Global settings must be placed in the 'Global' section and game-specific settings in sections named after the ROM sets.
 ROM sets must be typed in lower case and use the MAME (http://www.mamedev.org) naming convention.
 They can be obtained by running